In the moment, Mark LaGanga did not know.

 Since then, LaGanga has continued working as a photojournalist, most recently for 60 Minutes.

-"At the end of the day, what we're trying to do is capture real moments," he says.
+"At the end of the day, what we're trying to do is capture real moments," he said in 2018.
 "So you just kind of follow and try not to get in anyone's way.
 But document real moments of what's going on."

-The video above was edited by Will Croxton.
+The video above was originally published on September 11, 2018 and edited by Will Croxton.